J-S-Nafeez/Read-Recycle/README.md

 npm install
 Start the project:
 npm start
-This will launch the React development server, and the app will be available at http://localhost:3000.
+The app will be available at http://localhost:3000.
 📜 License:
 This project is licensed under the ISC License - see the LICENSE file for details.